Life on the Loop

 Chart Plotters & other Bits of Magic

-Parallel parking used to be part of your driver’s license test.
+Parallel parking used to be the biggest reason people failed their driver’s license test.
 Now you can do it with a touch of a button.
 It used to be that an older brother or Dad, (if Mom wasn’t looking), would let you get behind the wheel on a back road or in a field when you were 13 or 14 to start learning to drive – unless you were brought up on a farm, where driving was already a chore by 14.
 It used to be everyone could drive a car with a manual transmission.

 Paper charts have gone the way of manual transmissions.
 Although regulations still call for them, few boaters carry paper charts, much less the rules, dividers or knowledge to manually chart a course or skill to follow it.
 The one Coast Guard inspection I was boarded for in Port Royal Sound, South Carolina didn’t even mention them.

 Modern navigation is now through a Chart Plotter.
 Your AIS, radar, sonar, auto pilot, and satellite weather all connect through the chart plotter.
 The resulting maze of menus can be frustratingly frustrating.
 The only people I’ve met who think they’re user friendly are the ones selling them.

 Menus often suffer from the software they try to organize, evolving so fast that nobody takes the time to debug thoroughly or rethink the big picture.
 If chart plotters are new to you, learning to use one effectively will be your biggest Learning Curve challenge.
 Information overload is an issue.
 A false sense of security from a bunch of electronics winking and blinking at you can lead to trouble.

 That’s not to diminish a chart plotter’s importance or usefulness.
 To be honest, few Loopers would make it without one or at least some navigation app with GPS.
 I’d like to think I could because I grew up looking for the buoys my Dad would plot on paper charts, but smart enough to not test the idea.